gboeing/ppd534/modules/module08/readme.md

-# Module 8: Qualitative methods
+# Module 8: APIs

 ## Overview

-Today we'll introduce qualitative research and its various methods.
+Today we'll introduce working with APIs to collect quantitative and qualitative data and conduct sentiment analyses.
+We will work with OSMnx, cenpy, contextily, and Twitter.